tekumara/notes/pyright.md

 ## Pylance bundled stubs

 Pylance bundles stubs for pandas, matplotlib and [other libraries](https://github.com/microsoft/pyright/issues/861).
 This stubs are incomplete.
 If you encounter a type error using these libraries that looks incorrect, first check the open issues on [microsoft/pylance-release](https://github.com/microsoft/pylance-release) before reporting it.

+## Exporting symbols from a typed library

+Python doesn't have an explicit export keyword.
+Instead conventions has arisen on how to specify which modules and symbols in a library are its [public interface](https://github.com/microsoft/pyright/blob/main/docs/typed-libraries.md#library-interface).
+These include the following in in _\_\_init\_\_.py_:

+- specifying exported symbols via the `__all__` symbol
+- using a redundant module or symbol alias during the import, eg: `from . import box as box`.
+See [rich #1596](https://github.com/willmcgugan/rich/pull/1596/files).

+[pyright 1.1.168](https://github.com/microsoft/pyright/releases/tag/1.1.168) and later errors with `reportPrivateImportUsage` when trying to import symbols that it considers private (ie: haven't be declared as above) from a type stubs or a py.typed library.

+For more info see this [comment](https://github.com/microsoft/pyright/issues/2277#issuecomment-937468789).

 ## Alternatives to pyright